 Fall is my favorite season!
-And their are so many books to celebrate the cooler weather.
-I pulled together some great books that are about more than just he changing of the season.
+And there are so many books to celebrate the cooler weather.
+I pulled together some great books that are about more than just the changing of the season.
 Here are my favorite fall read aloud books.

 I’m sharing all of these books on video as well!
 Check out the Fall Read Aloud Books on my Youtube channel.

 This post contains affiliate links.
 Read my full disclosure here.

 Fall Read Aloud Books

 Scarecrow is very lonely.
 Everyone is afraid of him, so they keep their distance.
 Then one day a baby crow falls out of a tree.
 And Scarecrow does something unexpected.
 He reaches out to help this baby crow and they become quick friends.
 The beautiful illustrations and rhyming text share the joy of helping.
 The Scarecrow is a great story of an unlikely friendship!